dmlc/ps-lite/src/README.md

 * There is an optional scheduler node, which is often used to monitor and control the progress of the machine learning application.
 It also can be used to deal with node failures.
 See an example in [asynchronous SGD](https://github.com/dmlc/wormhole/blob/master/learn/solver/async_sgd.h#L27).

-There is helper class \ref ps::NodeInfo for query info about the node.